MRCI empowers individuals to reach their personal goals through skill building and employment opportunities.

 Employment Plan Development

-INTENSIVE JOB SEARCH – Participant is required to seek employment for 30 to 35 hours per week, and must check in at 9:00 am with the Job Search Mentor.
+Participant is required to seek employment for 30 to 35 hours per week.
 Job leads, tips and suggestions, job clubs and other workshops are provided each week as well as referrals to the classes at the area Work Force Centers.

 Applicants report to their Job Counselor on a regular basis which provides an opportunity to discuss any updates and progress.
 All applicants are required to submit daily or monthly proof of the current employment activities they are involved in.
 Applicants are required to prove “good cause” for not participating or following through with their Employment Plan.

 Once an applicant becomes employed, Job Counselors, Case Aides and Training Consultants continue to provide ongoing encouragement and support services.
 These follow-up services are also available to employers for new employee orientations, intervention and mediation, trainings,